-This is from a trip M took in 2007.
+This is from a trip one of us took in 2007.
 A side dish to this blog.

 I look for Joe Russell’s grave – ‘Sloppy’ Joe – fisherman, cigar maker and rumrunner.
 But Key West cemetery is a big place (75,000 bodies) and the white, flaking tombs are mostly above ground due to the high water table.
 Bodies are buried shallow; some had their whole life at sea and they don’t want to go back.
 On Cayo Hueso – ’Bone island’ – I’m among the Costas, the Ruis, Pinders and Bethels with not a living soul in sight.